joshuarrr/jrr-xviii-ii/src/content/projects/hilights.md

 title: hilights
 date: '2018-09-04T16:52:46-07:00'
 ---
 Hilights facilitates conversations about specific sections of recordings.
-Both the design and development are currently unfinished and in active development.
+Both the design and development are currently in active development.